A Few Hints for Swifter Turn Times

 Appraising is an always changing profession.
-On a regular basis, it seems, appraisers are asked to supply more information or have steps added to their research.
-They do this additional work to ensure the end user receives the best data to be had.
-In order to stay current with the continuously changing requirements, Russell Appraisal Service is always testing new tools and improving processes in order to increase efficiency so we can do more work for in less time.
-Since Russell Appraisal Service knows that time is important to everyone, here are a few tips you can do to accelerate the process on any appraisals you order with Russell Appraisal Service.
+On a regular basis, it seems, appraisers are asked to supply extra information or have steps added to their research.
+They do this additional work to ensure their client receives the best information available.
+In order to stay current with the continuously changing requirements, Russell Appraisal Service is always acquiring additional tools and improving processes to increase efficiency so we can do more work for quickly.
+Since Russell Appraisal Service knows that time is important to everyone, here are some things you can do to lower turn times when you order an appraisal from Russell Appraisal Service.

-- When you order online, you get automatic e-mail confirmations that the request was received, and fast, secure .PDF format report delivery.
-Ordering online is the single biggest time saver available to both of us!
-We don't have to re-key information from a fax, and you don't have to wonder whether the order was received.
+- When you order online, you automatically get e-mail notifications that the assignment was received, and fast, secure .PDF format report delivery.
+This tip single-handedly will save the most time!
+We don't have to retype information from a fax, and you don't have to wonder whether the order was received.

-- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
-And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-Even a list of recent area sales is welcome — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours might differ from yours.
+- Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name is helpful information to pass long with the assignment.
+We even welcome lists of recent sales from the area — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours might differ from yours.

-Feel free to call us at if you have any questions about your property or an assignment we're working on for you.
+You're always free to contact us if you have any questions about your property or an appraisal we're working on for you.

-- Let us know up front of the property's distinct characteristics.
+- Tell us up front of the property's distinct details.

-Hearing from you -- someone they are working with on their loan -- a little info about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and likely shorten the appraisal inspection time.
-Our website has several pages of helpful information about the appraisal process for homeowners.
-Please feel free to share it with your customers.
-Have them call us if they want to meet the staff and learn more about our services.
-And tell them it benefits them to set the appointment as quickly as possible!
+Hearing from you -- the person they've been working with on their loan -- some information about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and can shorten the time it takes to inspect a home.
+I encourage you to point your customers to this website, where we have lots of pages of helpful information for homeowners and others regarding the appraisal process.
+They can even call us if they want to meet our staff and learn more about our services.
+Remind them it benefits them to set the appointment as soon as possible!

 - Easily verify the status of your report on our website.

-- Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
-As we complete each important milestone in an assignment, that information is available to you online.
-It's never been easier and faster to keep track of the status of your report.
+- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
+As each important milestone in an assignment is completed, that information is instantly available to you online.
+It's never been easier to track the status of your report.